AXIOM Remote concept render circa August 2018.

-The AXIOM Remote was funded as a stretch goal in the AXIOM Beta crowd funding campaign and is still in development.
-It features push-buttons and switches as well as 2 rotary encoders (also with push-button function) that can be used to control a wide range of camera parameters like shutter speed, gain, overlays, FPS, gamma curves etc. To keep everything as flexible as possible the buttons next to the LCD have dynamic functionality as their commands are displayed next to them on the LCD.
-Switches on the side allow locking of each individual dial wheel or all buttons on the AXIOM Remote.
+AXIOM Remote was funded as a stretch goal in the AXIOM Beta crowd funding campaign.
+It features push-buttons and switches as well as a rotary encoder (also with push-button function) that can be used to control a wide range of camera parameters like shutter speed, gain, overlays, FPS, gamma curves etc. To keep everything as flexible as possible the buttons next to the LCD have dynamic functionality as their commands are displayed next to them on the LCD.
+A switch allows locking/unlocking all the buttons so nobody accidentally makes any changes.

 |Essentials||Good to Have||Luxury|